 Oxalis palmifrons is a fascinating and very attractive blooming perennial.
 Oxalis is the genus name of a plant from southern Africa that is made up of over 200 species.
 Oxalis palmifrons is one such species that gets its name from its leaves – tiny, symmetrical fronds radiating from the top of each stem, making it look for all the world like a tiny cluster of miniature palm trees.

-It also sometimes goes by the name palm leaf false shamrock plant, or simply false shamrock.
-But how do you go about growing Oxalis palmifrons?
+It also sometimes goes by the name palm leaf false shamrock plant or simply false shamrock.
+How do you go about growing Oxalis palmifrons?
 Keep reading to learn more about how to grow a palm leaf oxalis and palm leaf oxalis care.

 Palm Leaf Oxalis Plants

-They grow very low to the ground, never getting more than a few inches tall.
-They also spread extremely slowly, reaching a width of two feet in about ten years.
+They grow very low to the ground, never getting more than a few inches (8 cm.) tall.
+They also spread extremely slowly, reaching a width of 2 feet (61 cm.) in about ten years.
 This compact size makes them ideal for container growing.

 How to Grow a Palm Leaf Oxalis